trinodb/trino-go-client/README.md

 Default:        nil
 ```

-The `queryTimeout` parameter sets a timeout for the query.
+The `query_timeout` parameter sets a timeout for the query.
 If the query takes longer than the timeout, it will be cancelled.
 If it is not set the default context timeout will be used.

 ##### `explicitPrepare`